coruus/cooperpair/README.md

 **The ugly.** Various attacks on OpenPGP implementations.
 (These are attacks at the protocol level; not exploits.)

 `keysteak` is a proof-of-concept keyserver-in-the-middle which uses the old `0xdeadbeef` attack.
 Check whether it works on your OpenPGP implementation of choice.
+Just when you thought you were safe. . . .

 `encrux` provides some PoC code for a downgrade attack that uses an integrity-protected message to get a valid non-integrity-protected message (with p=2^-15).

-`discus` will contain a fully "weaponized" double-share-key-share attack.
+`discus` will contain a fully "weaponized" double-share-key-share attack on RSA signatures.

 ### License